 Itinerary Summary

 This is a guide, not a rigid schedule.
-If you fall in love with Rome and want an extra day there, take it from Bologna.
-If Florence doesn’t grab you as much, head to Venice a day early.
-The train connections between all four cities run frequently, so adjusting on the fly is easy.
+If you fall in love with Rome and want an extra day there, take it from Florence.
+If you’d rather a longer Cinque Terre stop, you can do two nights in Manarola at the cost of a day in Venice.
+The train connections between all four bases run frequently, so adjusting on the fly is easy.

 Days 1-3: Rome